Geology of the Grand Canyon area: Grand Canyon Supergroup

 Nankoweap Formation is around 1050 million years old and is not part of a group.
 This rock unit is made of coarse-grained sandstone, and was deposited in a shallow sea on top of the eroded surface of the Cardenas Basalt.
 The Nankoweap is only exposed in the eastern part of the canyon.
 A gap in the geologic record, an unconformity, follows the Nankoweap.

 All formations in the Chuar Group were deposited in coastal and shallow sea environments about 1000 to 700 million years ago.
 The Galeros Formation is a mainly greenish formation composed of interbedded sandstone, limestone, and shale.
 Fossilized stromatolites are found in the Galeros.
 The Kwagunt Formation consists of black shale and red to purple mudstone with some limestone.
 Isolated pockets of reddish sandstone are also found around Carbon Butte.
 Stromatolites are found in this layer.
-The Sixtymile Formation is made of tan-colored sandstone with some small sections of shale.

 About 800 million years ago the supergroup was tilted 15° and block faulted in the Grand Canyon Orogeny.
 Some of the block units moved down and others moved up while fault movement created north–south-trending fault-block mountain ranges.
 About 100 million years of erosion took place that washed most of the Chuar Group away along with part of the Unkar Group (exposing the Shinumo Quartzite as previously explained).
 The mountain ranges were reduced to hills, and in some places, the whole 12000 ft of the supergroup were removed entirely, exposing the basement rocks below.
 Any rocks that were deposited on top of the Grand Canyon Supergroup in the Precambrian were completely removed.
 This created a major unconformity that represents 460 million years of lost geologic history in the area.

 Tonto Group

 During the Paleozoic era, the western part of what would become North America was near the equator and on a passive margin.
 The Cambrian Explosion of life took place over about 15 million years in this part of the world.
 Climate was warm and invertebrates, such as the trilobites, were abundant.
 An ocean started to return to the Grand Canyon area from the west about 550 million years ago.
-As its shoreline moved east, the ocean began to concurrently deposit the three formations of the Tonto Group.
+As its shoreline moved east, river profiles rose and fluvial sediments accumulated within tectonic basins and coastal plains at first as the Sixtymile Formation, a tan-colored sandstone with some small layers of shale.
+Later rising sea level resulted in the local accumulation of sediments in paleovalleys as the base of the Tapeat Sandstone.
+As sea level rose, the ocean flooded the coastal plain causing the concurrent deposition of the Tapeats Sandstone, Bright Angel Shale, Muav Limestone, and Frenchman Mountain Dolostone.
+Finally, the Frenchman Mountain Dolostone accumulated in beneath shallow seas.